What Are the Different Career Paths in Healthcare Analytics?

 Before looking into specific healthcare data analyst careers, you should first figure out if the field is a good fit for you, and what steps you’ll need to take to get there.

 Working as a healthcare analyst is a great choice for people who like to stay organized, have a systematic approach to problem-solving, and feel comfortable giving presentations and regularly communicating with others.
-However, having specialized knowledge and technical skills is also necessary for the job—from healthcare laws to computer programming languages.
+However, having specialized knowledge and technical skills is also necessary for the data analyst job-from healthcare laws to computer programming languages.

 At a minimum, data professionals in this job market will need an undergraduate degree, but finding a bachelor’s degree in healthcare data analysis is relatively uncommon.
 Instead, you’ll have to pursue an associate’s degree or bachelor’s degree in a related field—like medicine, math, science, technology, or business—and complete the necessary remaining credits through a certification program, which takes a minimum of six months to complete.